Pan Jianwei

-Pan Jianwei (潘建伟 (Pān Jiànwěi); born 11 March 1970) is a Chinese quantum physicist, university administrator and professor of physics at the University of Science and Technology of China.
+Pan Jianwei (潘建伟 (Pān Jiànwěi); born 11 March 1970) is a Chinese academic administrator and quantum physicist.
+He is a university administrator and professor of physics at the University of Science and Technology of China.
 Pan is known for his work in the field of quantum entanglement, quantum information and quantum computers.
 In 2017, he was named one of Nature's 10, which labelled him "Father of Quantum".
 He is an academician of the Chinese Academy of Sciences and the World Academy of Sciences and Executive Vice President of the University of Science and Technology of China.
 He also serves as one of the Vice Chairman of Jiusan Society.

 Early life and education

 Pan was born in Dongyang, Jinhua, Zhejiang province in 1970.
 In 1987, he entered the University of Science and Technology of China (USTC), from which he received his bachelor's and master's degrees.
 He received his PhD from the University of Vienna in Austria, where he studied and worked in the group led by Nobel prize winning physicist Anton Zeilinger.